Jazz Under the Stars – Smaller But Still Happening!

 The plan is contingent on Venuworks receiving permission to reopen and hold events.

-The concert will feature dual headliners, The Eric Thompson Quintet and The Iowa Women’s Jazz Orchestra Sextet.
+The concert will feature dual headliners, The Blake Shaw Quintet and The Iowa Women’s Jazz Orchestra Sextet.

 In-person attendance will be limited to 900.
 Attendees will be required to keep a minimum of six feet between non-household groups.
 Adults will be required to wear face coverings unless seated.
 An announcement on food vendors will be made in the next few weeks.